 - Huge, so your cat has a lot of places to try out in their tree

-- Made specifically for big cats, so every perch should fit perfectly for your fur baby
+- Made specifically for big cats, so every cat perch should fit perfectly for your fur baby

 - Fuzzy material for cat to snuggle with everywhere

-- Really big, so it might be annoying to find a spot in your home
+- Big, so it might be annoying to find a spot in your home

-The FurHaven Cat Tree is one of our favorite cat trees for large cats.
+The FurHaven Cat Tree is one of our top picks as a heavy cat tower.

-This tree has plush completely covering it expect for the posts which are wrapped with a cord.
+This tree has faux fur completely covering it except for the posts which are wrapped with a cord.

-A disadvantage of this tree is the very top level might not be big enough for your cat if they are a particularly large breed.
-The posts supporting the tree that are wrapped with cord can also have double functionality as scratching posts.
+A disadvantage of this tree is the very top level might not be big enough for your cat if they are a particularly heavy breed.
+The posts that are wrapped with a cord can also have double functionality as cat scratching posts.

-There are two colors to pick from for this tree.
-I think the gray color way looks fantastic and will look great in almost any house.
+There are two colors to pick from.
+I think the gray colorway looks fantastic and will look great in almost any house.
 This is another cat tree that we would call a “luxury tree”.

 It even has a little toy included on the tree for your cat to play with.
 I wish I was a cat, so I could sleep on the plush on this tree.
 It looks super comfortable.